 A TypeWell transcript can appear in the form of short captions at the bottom of the Zoom meeting screen.

-How to enable 3rd-party Closed Captioning in the host's Zoom account
+Host: Enable 3rd-party Closed Captioning in your Zoom account settings online

 As the Zoom host, you need to enable two settings in your Zoom.us account before you start the meeting.
 Please go to zoom.us/profile/setting and toggle on both of these advanced meeting options: